markhoney/mark.honeychurch.org/docs/blog/skepticism/2021/01/17/predictions/index.md

 The internet is awash with the idea that now dead psychic Sylvia Browne, a well known and much despised con artist, **predicted COVID** in a book many years ago:

-> “In around 2020 a severe pneumonia-like illness will spread throughout the globe, attacking the lungs and the bronchial tubes and resisting all known treatments.”
+> "In around 2020 a severe pneumonia-like illness will spread throughout the globe, attacking the lungs and the bronchial tubes and resisting all known treatments."
 > _End of Days: Predictions and prophecies about the end of the world, 2008._

 However, the book is filled with a scattershot-like list of wide-ranging predictions, most of which have not come to pass.
 For example, Sylvia asserted that **blindness would be cured by 2012** (showing a gross misunderstanding of blindness, with its many different biological causes) and that **paralysis and Parkinson’s would be eradicated by 2020**.